schrobby/clip-stitcher/README.md

 You can modify these settings in the `main()` function:
 - `clip_duration`: Length of each clip in seconds (default: 30)
 - `output_file`: Name of the final output video (default: "final_output.mp4")

+For advanced users, you can adjust quality settings in the code:
+- Video quality: Modify the `-crf` parameter (lower = better quality, 18 = visually lossless)
+- Audio quality: Modify the `-b:a` parameter (higher = better quality, 192k = high quality)
-- Video quality: Modify the `-f` parameter in the yt-dlp command
+- Video resolution: Modify the `-f` parameter in yt-dlp command

 ## License